Hirshhorn Museum Opening 1974

 1939

-The US Congress mandates a Smithsonian art museum for the National Mall in Washington, DC; a design by Eliel and Eero Saarinen is unveiled.
-World War II and shifting priorities shelve the museum project.
-On the National Mall, the only venue for visual art is the National Gallery of Art, opened in 1941, which focuses on old masters.
+The US Congress mandated a Smithsonian art museum for the National Mall in Washington, DC; a design by Eliel and Eero Saarinen was unveiled.
+World War II and shifting priorities shelved the museum project.
+On the National Mall, the only venue for visual art was the National Gallery of Art, opened in 1941, which focused on Old Masters.

 1962

-Joseph Hirshhorn’s collection awakens an international art community.
-A sculpture show at New York’s Solomon R. Guggenheim Museum galvanizes interest in the breadth of Hirshhorn’s holdings.
-Word of his collection of modern and contemporary paintings also circulates, and interested parties from Beverly Hills, California; Zurich, Switzerland; Israel; England; Baltimore, Maryland; Italy; and Governor Rockefeller, on behalf of the state of New York, vie for the collection.
-President Lyndon B. Johnson and Smithsonian Secretary S. Dillon Ripley make a successful pitch for a new museum in Washington, DC.
+Joseph Hirshhorn’s collection awakened an international art community.
+A sculpture show at New York’s Solomon R. Guggenheim Museum galvanized interest in the breadth of Hirshhorn’s holdings.
+Word of his collection of modern and contemporary paintings also circulated, and interested parties from Beverly Hills, California; Zurich, Switzerland; Israel; England; Baltimore, Maryland; and Italy (as well as Governor Rockefeller, on behalf of the state of New York) vied for the collection.
+President Lyndon B. Johnson and Smithsonian Secretary S. Dillon Ripley made a successful pitch for a new museum in Washington, DC.

 1966